List of Fist of the North Star characters: Rei

 Rei (レイ) is the successor of (南斗水鳥拳, Nanto Suichōken), which is said to be the most elegant of the Nanto Seiken styles, and represents the Star of Justice (義星, Gi-sei).
 While away on training, his home village was attacked by a "Man with Seven Scars" (who was actually Jagi posing as his brother Kenshiro), who killed Rei's parents and kidnapped his sister Airi.
 While searching for his sister's kidnapper, he met the real Kenshiro and Mamiya while working as a spy for the Fang Clan.
 Rei ends up betraying the Fang Clan and in retaliation, they track down and kidnap Airi.
 After his sister is rescued by Ken, Rei decides to repay him in any way possible by accompanying him in his journey.
 Rei decides to repay his debt to Kenshiro by challenging Raoh on Kenshiro's behalf, but is defeated in a dramatic sequence where Raoh predicted that both he and Rei would die to each other's attacks, changing his strategy to halt Rei's sacrificial attempt to stop him in exchange for delivering a strike of his own which left Rei mortally wounded.
 Raoh did not kill Rei immediately, but instead struck a pressure point that would drain all the blood out of his body in a matter of three days.
 Rei decides to spend his last few days of his life by challenging rival Yuda, who once tormented Mamiya in the past.
 With time running out, Toki utilised his knowledge of the pressure points to extend Rei's lifespan by an additional day, whereupon Rei manages to defeat Yuda with Kenshiro's assistance.
 Having found peace with his final efforts fulfilled, Rei died shortly afterwards.

-Rei was voiced by Kaneto Shiozawa in the TV series and 1986 movie, Isshin Chiba in the 2005 fighting game, Shinichiro Miki 2007 OVA Yulia Den, and Katsuyuki Miura in Fitness Boxing: Fist of the North Star.
+Rei was voiced by Kaneto Shiozawa in the TV series and 1986 movie, Isshin Chiba in the 2005 fighting game, Shinichiro Miki 2007 OVA Legend of Yuria, and Katsuyuki Miura in Fitness Boxing: Fist of the North Star.
 In English dubs, he was voiced by Gregory Snegoff in the movie and Daran Norris in the TV series.